Network-Rail-Business-Systems/maximo-query/README.md

 # Maximo Query

-This package enables you to request and retrieve and update data from Maximo using a custom query builder.
+This package enables you to retrieve and update data from Maximo using a custom query builder.

 **IMPORTANT**: v2 of the package has breaking changes and should not be used in existing projects without taking the necessary refactoring into account.
 Please see the upgrade section for more information.